isomorphic-software/smartclient-docs/classes/Calendar.md

 Only one dynamic variable, monthName, is available and represents the name of the month containing the currently selected date.

-The default value is the Month-name of the selected date.
+The default value is a left-facing arrow followed by the Month-name of the selected date.

 When the month view is already visible, the title for the month button is set according to the value of [Calendar.backButtonTitle](#attr-calendarbackbuttontitle).